mathemagica/mathemagica.github.io/README.md

 Black background [Download Large (5M)](https://s3.amazonaws.com/annlewis.tech/ann_hs_blk-large.jpg)

-### Short Bio (76 words)
+### Bio (112 words)

-Ann Lewis is the Director of <a href="https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services">Technology Transformation Services (TTS)</a> at the <a href="https://www.gsa.gov/">U.S. General Services Administration (GSA)</a>.
-Ann was previously Senior Advisor for Technology and Delivery to the administrator at the <a href="https://www.sba.gov/">U.S. Small Business Administration</a>, previously CTO of <a href="https://nextstreet.com/">Next Street</a>, a financial services company, and CTO of <a href="https://www.moveon.org/">MoveOn</a>, a national nonprofit organization.
-She is a tech industry veteran passionate about shipping great products, building great teams, and using tech as a force for good.
+Ann Lewis is the Director of <a href="https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services">Technology Transformation Services (TTS)</a> at the <a href="https://www.gsa.gov/">U.S. General Services Administration (GSA)</a>, and runs a team of ~600 technologists working on a variety of platforms, products and programs that bring tech industry best practices and tools into government.
+Ann is a tech industry veteran, and has held a variety of tech leadership roles, including 2 CTO roles, and Senior Advisor for Technology and Delivery at the <a href="https://www.sba.gov/">U.S. Small Business Administration</a>.

-### Long Bio (213 words)

-Ann Lewis is the Director of <a href="https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services">Technology Transformation Services (TTS)</a> at the <a href="https://www.gsa.gov/">U.S. General Services Administration (GSA)</a>.
-TTS applies modern methodologies and technologies to improve the public's experience of government.
-TTS offers shared services, products, best practices, and standards that make it easier for agencies to deliver simple, seamless, and secure customer experiences.

-Ann was previously Senior Advisor for Technology and Delivery to the administrator at the <a href="https://www.sba.gov/">US Small Business Administration</a>, where she worked on technical strategy and service delivery, technology modernization and capacity building, and the many places where policy implementation intersects with technology.

-Ann is a tech industry veteran with deep expertise in cloud architecture, full-stack software development, distributed systems scaling, and cyber security.
-Ann started her career as an early software engineer at Amazon, when Amazon was still a small business.
-Ann subsequently worked as a software engineer and technical leader at startups, consulting companies, and edtech companies, and from 2015-2021 Ann was the CTO of <a href="https://www.moveon.org/">MoveOn</a>, where she built the in-house tech team and helped the organization build and scale up core infrastructure.

 Ann is passionate about shipping great products, building great teams, and using tech as a force for good.
-Ann is based in DC, and holds a B.S. in Computer Science from <a href="https://www.scs.cmu.edu/">Carnegie Mellon University</a>.
+Ann is based in DC, and holds a B.S. in Computer Science from Carnegie Mellon University.

 ## Writing and Talks
 - [Build vs Buy at Scale](https://docs.google.com/presentation/d/1iNd0MAq6UG7ebCgF1xUxjRu83vPNqcyFDzrdKMMUmJM/edit#slide=id.ge9090756a_1_58), [CTO Summit Chicago](https://www.ctoconnection.com/events/in-person/2022-05-12-the-2022-chicago-cto-summit)